KunalDhyani22/Artificial-Intelligence-Disaster-Relief-Helicopter-Routing/README.md

-Goal: The goal of this assignment is to take a complex new problem and formulate and solve it as search.
+Goal: The goal of this project is to take a complex new problem and formulate and solve it as search.
 Formulation as search is an integral skill of AI that will come in handy whenever you are faced with a new problem.
 Heuristic search will allow you to find optimal solutions.
 Local search may not find the optimal solution, but is usually able to find good solutions for really large